Retirement Homes in Lansing, Iowa

 - Good Samaritan Society - Postville

-Up to 55 elderly seniors who need a retirement home and live in Postville, IA can choose to stay at Good Samaritan Society - Postville to receive nursing home services.
+Up to 55 elderly senior citizens who need a retirement home and live in Postville, IA can choose to stay at Good Samaritan Society - Postville to receive nursing home services.
 Good Samaritan Society - Postville is licensed from 09/23/1994, with license # 165239.
-It includes amenities like air fluidized bed therapy, respite care and rehabilitation services and is situated at 400 Hardin Drive.
+It includes amenities such as tube feeding, urinary catheterization and rehabilitation services and is situated at 400 Hardin Drive.
 Good Samaritan Society - Postville provides skilled nursing services to Allamakee county residents who are looking for a nursing home in Postville.

 Frequently Asked Questions About Nursing Homes in Lansing, Iowa